 The type of bedding you use inside the coop is essential to reduce moisture and smell.
-Don’t use straw or hay as it will rot and hold moisture, giving bacteria and flies the chance to multiply.
+Don’t use straw or hay as it will rot and hold moisture, allowing bacteria and flies to multiply.
 Wood shavings and sand are top-rated options to use as bedding material inside the coop due to their relatively low price and ease of access, and it does a great job.
 But these types of bedding need to be cleaned out or scooped over regularly, so the litter won’t start to smell.

 Deep litter method

 An excellent way of chicken waste management is the deep litter method.
 The deep litter method is a way of composting your chicken’s droppings by letting the litter and droppings build up over time, so you only need to replace and clean out the bedding once or twice a year.
 The deep litter method never smells or attracts bugs or insects when executed properly.
 Instead of scooping out the old droppings and bedding to replace them regularly, you repeatedly turn over the soiled bedding and add a fresh layer.
 This saves you lots of time and by winter comes, your chickens benefit from the warmth of the thick composted bedding.